nazariyg/InstaDjango/README.md

 The domain info is primarily needed for an entry in the Django settings that restricts the app to a specific domain when running in production with `DEBUG` being `false`.

-If you are more used to a more straightforward approach to editing source files by means of an FTP/SCP client, for example Cyberduck, instead of using rsync, just remove the local directory and you're done (the remote directory is meant to be a superset of the local one).
+If you are more used to a more straightforward approach to editing source files by means of an FTP/SCP client instead of rsync, just remove the local directory and you're done (the remote directory is meant to be a superset of the local one).

-When SSH-ed into the app's remote directory (with [AppShell].command), you can run
+When SSH-ed into the app's remote directory (with `[AppShell].command`), you can run

 ```sh
 ./u